Sterling Pest Control

 Does Sterling Pest Control guarantee bat exclusion results?

 Every bat exclusion project comes with a written warranty.
 If bats re-enter through any sealed area, we return and resolve the issue at no charge.
 Our guarantee covers all entry points we treated, and we stand behind the materials and workmanship on every job.
+We offer this protection because we’re confident in our work.

 How long does the entire bat removal process take?